BUILT-CoLAB/license-key-manager/README.md

 ```
 .
 └── bin
+    └── handlers                                                  # The respective handler for each service route in the RESTful API (called by main.py).
+        ├── admins.py
+        ├── changelogs.py
+        ├── customers.py
+        ├── licenses.py
+        ├── products.py
+        ├── utils.py
+        └── validation.py
-    └── static                                                    # All static resources go here
+    └── static                                                    # The containing folder for images, style sheets and javascript.
-        ├── bootstrap.bundle.min.js                               # Bootstrap's Javascript Module
-        ├── bootstrap.min.css                                     # Bootstrap's Styling Module
+        ├── dark.mode.handler.js
+        ├── dashboardImage.jpg
+        ├── default.jpg
+        ├── flowbite.min.css
-        ├── loginImage.svg                                        # Login Image used for the main page
+        ├── loginImage.svg
-        └── style.css                                             # The overall styling of the Project
+        ├── logoComplete.svg
+        ├── style.css
+        ├── tailwind.js
+        ├── typography.min.css
+        └── wallpaperchangelog.jpg
-    └── templates                                                 # Generally, all pages (.html files) should go here!
+    └── templates                                                 # All pages (.html files) are placed in this folder (called by FLASK when it renders a page).
-        ├── base.html                                             # The basic template that is available in every page
+        ├── 404.html
+        ├── base.html
+        ├── changelog.html
-        ├── cpanel.html                                           # CPanel's main page
+        ├── cpanel.html
+        ├── customers.html
+        ├── index.html
+        ├── license.html
+        ├── product.html
+        ├── products.html
+        ├── tutorial.html
+        └── users.html
-        ├── index.html                                            # This is the login page
+    ├── __init__.py                                               # FLASK settings
-        ├── keydata.html                                          # This is the page that displays the information of each key
-        ├── product.html                                          # This is the page that displays the information of each product (and its keys)
-        └── profile.html                                          # The user profile
-    ├── __init__.py                                               # This is the initiating file for FLASK.
-You shouldn't need to modify it ...
-    ├── auth.py                                                   # All routes (API Endpoints) related to authentication should go here.
+    ├── auth.py                                                   # API Authentication Endpoints are defined here.
-    ├── databaseAPI.py                                            # All functions required to communicate with the Database go here.
+    ├── databaseAPI.py                                            # "Proxy" for database communication.
-    ├── keys.py                                                   # All data related to key management should come here.
+    ├── keys.py                                                   # License methods are defined here.
-    ├── main.py                                                   # All routes (API Endpoints) related to anything (except authentication) should go here.
+    ├── main.py                                                   # General API Endpoints are defined here.
-    ├── models.py                                                 # This files is meant for SQLAlchemy, used by FLASK to interact with our SQLite database.
+    ├── models.py                                                 # ORM definition of the Database (SQLAlchemy).
-    └── sqlite.db                                                 # This file is our SQLite database.
+    └── sqlite.db                                                 # The SQLite database file.

 └── client
-    └── clientTest.py                                             # This file simulates the Client-Side application trying to validate with our app.
+    └── clientTest.py                                             # A mock-up of a software trying to communicate with the web application.

 └── docs
-    └── .............                                             # All data inside this folder is merely done for evaluation purposes under pedagogical terms.
-It is not used in the Project.
+    └── .............                                             # Used for pedagogical terms and evaluation

-├── .env                                                          # Environment Variables file.
-Do not delete it.
+├── .env                                                          # Environment Variables used by Docker
-├── .gitignore                                                    # Used to ignore certain cache files from Python.
+├── Dockerfile                                                    # The Dockerfile used to set-up the Docker Image.
 ├── README.md                                                     # This documentation.
-└── requirements.txt                                              # Used for Step 1.
-After the set-up it may not be necessary anymore if you are not planning to use in other machines.
+├── LICENSE.md                                                    # MIT License statement
+├── requirements.txt                                              # Used by the pip3 command to install all dependencies
+└── server.py                                                     # Python script that runs the web application
 ```

 #### b) Database